McNepp/QApplicationContext/README.md

     context -> registerService<RestPropFetcher>("hamburgWeather", QString{"${baseUrl}?stationIds=${hamburgStationId}"}, resolve<int>("${connectionTimeout}"), inject<QNetworkAccessManager>());

-You will notice the use of the function-template mcnepp::qtdi::resolve(const QString&).
+You will notice the use of the function-template mcnepp::qtdi::resolve().
 Needless to say, the configured value for the key "connectionTimeout" must resolve to a valid integer-literal!

 Just for the sake of symmetry, you could pass the argument for the Url via resolve(), too: